 Our Quality Management System identifies and investigates alleged occurrences of counterfeited Novo Nordisk products.
 In China, we work with local investigation firms to perform market searches to help health authorities track down and seize counterfeit products.
 Outside China, we conduct investigations of suspected counterfeit products based on risk analysis and take legal action against those involved in the counterfeiting of our products.

 When investigations confirm cases of counterfeit products, we communicate in a timely and open way to minimise the safety risk that the use of such products may pose.

 Recognising that low awareness and under-reporting are known issues in many countries, we provide internal video training for our affiliates globally.
 We also provide a video for the public to raise awareness.
 The video urges patients to buy Novo Nordisk products from legitimate sources only and to report suspected counterfeit products.

 On a monthly basis, our Customer Complaint Centre tracks and analyses a number of indicators including:

 For the high-risk products known to be subject to counterfeiting in China, the development in sales and reported adverse events are also evaluated.

 In China, our proactive approach scouting for counterfeit products and reporting these to local authorities has enabled us to keep Novo Nordisk counterfeit products at a relatively lower level.

-Currently, the main products being counterfeited in China are insulin in Penfill® and Norditropin® sold via the internet or in fitness centres.
+Currently, the main products being counterfeited are insulin in Penfill® in China or Norditropin®, sold via the internet or in fitness centres.